muarshad01/LLM/Notes/lecture07_notes.md

 ***

-total number of characters in this raw text so what I'm doing in this part of the code is that I'm printing out the 10:11 total number of characters and then length raw text right so here you see 10:17 the print command towards the end raw text colon 99 what does this do this 10:22 print command prints the total number of characters uh so here so there are two 10:27 print commands right the first print command essentially prints the total number of characters and the second 10:33 print command essentially uh prints the first 100 characters of this file for 10:38 illustration purposes so uh let's run both of these 10:43 print commands right now I have already run this before but let me click on this run Icon again so okay the result of 10:50 this first print command is this the total number of characters are 20479 10:56
-20479 and the result of the second print command is is basically we are printing the first uh 100 characters of this file 11:04 right so the first 100 characters are I had always thought Jack uh gisburn Etc 11:11 so this is the these are the first 100 characters so this indicates that python has been able to successfully read the 11:18 text which we have downloaded and that's an awesome sign great now let's move 11:23 further our goal in this lecture is to tokenize all of the characters which are 11:28 in this book in this text uh in this short story into individual words that we can later 11:36 turn into embeddings for llm training remember uh embeddings is the last step 11:42 so before you come to training the llm there is this thing called embedding so the goal in this lecture is to do the 11:49 tokenization and the token IDs for the entire text which we have read for all 11:54 of these characters for the 20479 characters of this short story the goal is is to convert them into tokens 12:01 and token IDs so one note which has been added over here is that note that it's common 12:07 to process millions of Articles and hundreds of thousands of books which is a huge amount of memory when actually 12:14 working with llms this is very important to note when you actually work with llms 12:19 you don't just download one book as I showed to you right now we actually work with millions and thousands of books uh 12:27 which are a huge amount of data uh to be stored on your computer however for 12:32 educational purposes it's sufficient to work with smaller text samples like a single book and that's why we are using 12:39 a single book in today's code to demonstrate the idea to you okay so the next question is how can Tokenising the text
-12:46
-we best split this text to obtain a list of tokens so I encourage you to pause 12:51 here right now and let's say I give you this problem that you have read this text now your goal is to split this text 12:57 into individual tokens right how would you do this which python Library would you 13:04 use uh so let me reveal the answer the python Library which we we will be using for this is called as regular expression 13:13 re uh so this module Pro provides regular expression matching operations and let's see how basically 13:20 this works we have to import re and then what we can do is that we can use this library to split uh to split any given 13:28 text um based on the white spaces in that text or any other characters in the text 13:35 and I'll explain what this actually means okay
-13:44
-so okay so let's say you have a text which looks like this hello world this 13:49 is a test right and you want to split and you want to split this into individual tokens what I'm going to do 13:57 here is that from this Library I'm going to use this function re e dos split right and then there is this R and then 14:05 the symbol is/ S what this basically does is that this slash s means that we 14:11 split wherever white spaces are encountered right so let me tell you 14:16 what is meant by white spaces so let's look at this word let's look at this sentence you see there is a white space 14:22 over here there is a white space over here there is a white space over here here and here so wherever there is 14:31 a white space what this command will do is that it will split the text into individual tokens and where the split 14:38 will be wherever the white space is there so it will scan this sentence from left to right now here it encounters the 14:45 white space so it will split split here then again it will move forward here it encounters the white space so it will 14:51 split here so let's go from left to right so until hello and comma it has not encountered a white space right so 14:58 hello and comma is one token and then it encounters a white space so it splits so 15:03 then it outputs the white space here when you print out the result then it again goes on scanning and here until 15:10 world and full stop there is no white space so it prints Out World and full stop then after this point there is a
+* total number of characters are 20,479
+* we are printing the first uh 100 characters of this file
+* ion and the token IDs for the entire text which we have read for all
+*
+* python Library which we we will be using for this is called as regular expression re
+* uh so this module Pro provides regular expression matching operations and let's see how basically
+*
+* hello and comma is one token and then it encounters a white space so it splits so

+***

+then it outputs the white space here when you print out the result then it again goes on scanning and here until 15:10 world and full stop there is no white space so it prints Out World and full stop then after this point there is a